NicChappell/jquery-calculator/README.md

-# jquery-calculator
+# jQuery Calculator

-A calculator application built using jQuery that can perform basic mathematical operations
+A calculator application built using jQuery that can perform basic mathematical operations.